-2018 AMBULATORY SURGICAL CENTER (ASC) PAYMENT SYSTEM AND QUALITY REPORTING (ASCQR) PROGRAM PROPOSED RULE RELEASED
+2018 AMBULATORY SURGICAL CENTER (ASC) PAYMENT SYSTEM AND QUALITY REPORTING (ASCQR) PROGRAM FINAL RULE RELEASED

-2018 ASC Conversion Factor Projected at $45.876 for Those Meeting Quality Reporting Requirements
+2018 ASC Conversion Factor $45.575 for Those Meeting Quality Reporting Requirements

-The Centers for Medicare & Medicaid Services (CMS) has issued the Calendar Year (CY) 2018 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System Policy Changes and Payment Rates proposed rule.
-The rule has a 60 - day comment period, and ASCRS will be providing comments.
+This week, the Centers for Medicare & Medicaid Services (CMS) issued the Calendar Year (CY) 2018 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System Policy Changes and Payment Rates final rule.

 ASC Conversion Factor

-For CY 2018, CMS proposes to adjust the CY 2017 ASC conversion factor ($45.003) by the wage adjustment budget neutrality factor of 1.0004 in addition to the MFP-adjusted CPI-U update factor of 1.9%, which results in a proposed CY 2018 ASC conversion factor of $45.876 for ASCs meeting the quality reporting requirements.
+For CY 2018, CMS adjusted the CY 2017 ASC conversion factor ($45.003) by the wage adjustment budget neutrality factor of 1.0007 in addition to the MFP-adjusted CPI-U update factor of 1.2%, which results in a final CY 2018 ASC conversion factor of $45.575 for ASCs meeting the quality reporting requirements.

-For ASCs not meeting the quality reporting requirements, CMS is proposing to adjust the CY 2017 ASC conversion factor ($45.003) by the wage adjustment for budget neutrality factor of 1.0004 in addition to the quality reporting/MFP-adjusted CPI-U update factor of -0.1%, which results in a proposed CY 2018 ASC conversion factor of $44.976 for ASCs not meeting the quality reporting requirements.
+For ASCs not meeting the quality reporting requirements, CMS adjusted the CY 2017 ASC conversion factor ($45.003) by the wage adjustment for budget neutrality factor of 1.0007 in addition to the quality reporting/MFP-adjusted CPI-U update factor of -0.8%, which results in a final CY 2018 ASC conversion factor of $44.663 for ASCs not meeting the quality reporting requirements.

 ASC Quality Reporting Program (ASCQR)

-CMS is proposing to add three measures to the ASCQR measure set for 2021 and 2022 payment determination and subsequent years.
+CMS finalized adding two measures to the ASCQR measure set for 2022 payment determination and subsequent years.

 - ASC-17: Hospital Visits after Orthopedic Ambulatory Surgical Center Procedures, which assesses all-cause, unplanned hospital visits within seven days of an orthopedic procedure performed at an ASC (beginning with the CY 2022 payment determination).
 For the purposes of this measure, "hospital visits" include emergency department visits, observation stays, and unplanned inpatient admissions.